Rheumatoid Arthritis: The Big 3 And The Future

 - Johnson & Johnson/Merck

 These are the companies behind the big 3 (Humira, Enbrel, and Remicade).
-Of these 5 companies, the one who stands to gain the most moving into the near-term future is Pfizer.
-Pfizer's first to US market Remicade biosimilar, Inflectra, will generate sales while its brethren fight in court and other biosimilars are still in phase III.
+Of these five companies, the one who stands to gain the most moving into the near-term future is Pfizer.
+Pfizer's first to US market Remicade biosimilar, Inflectra, will generate sales while its brethren fight in court and other biosimilars are still in Phase III.
 This will result in an increased market share for Pfizer relative to other market players.

 The other big players will see their market shares decrease as Inflectra takes sales from their biologics.
 Additionally, once baricitinib hits the market, everyone will be hit especially if baricitinib can position itself as a treatment ahead of TNF-alpha inhibitors, the current main class of drugs on the market.
 This means there will be two key new players: Eli Lilly and Incyte.
-Baricitinib's clinical efficacy and safety data along with route of administration suggests it will be a key market player over its patent life in RA treatment.
+Baricitinib's clinical efficacy and safety data, along with route of administration, suggests it will be a key market player over its patent life in RA treatment.

 I expect Johnson & Johnson will experience a decline in market share, especially given that Inflectra is a biosimilar of its flagship drug Remicade.
 It should be able to mitigate some of the bleeding through the release of sirukumab, an IL-6 inhibitor with greater efficacy than Actemra.
 However, since its launch will be close to the launch of sarilumab, Johnson & Johnson will likely see a material decline in its current RA market share.

 AbbVie should continue to do well, experiencing a slight decline in its market share.
 As the market leader, it will be difficult to materially push down Humira sales in any indications, including RA.
 The length of time that Humira remains effective goes a long way, which has not been fully tested in newer drugs due to how long the follow-up periods are.
-To the benefit of AbbVie, they have also fought off Amjevita for now which should delay any at-risk launches of a Humira biosimilar.
-Lastly, AbbVie has its own phase III JAK inhibitor which should help mitigate the risk of baricitinib taking away market share in the long-term.
+To the benefit of AbbVie, it has also fought off Amjevita for now which should delay any at-risk launches of a Humira biosimilar.
+Lastly, AbbVie has its own Phase III JAK inhibitor which should help mitigate the risk of baricitinib taking away market share in the long term.

 Amgen will likely not do well moving forward in RA.
 Its future market share hinges on its biosimilars such as Amjevita, since it has nothing in the pipeline for RA aside from biosimilars.
-Given how that is going in court right now, I don't have a bullish outlook for them in RA.
-They are working on other biosimilars for Remicade and Rituxan, but so are many other companies.
+Given how that is going in court right now, I don't have a bullish outlook for it in RA.
+It is working on other biosimilars for Remicade and Rituxan, but so are many other companies.
 Due to the delay in Amjevita, many Humira biosimilars will likely be launched around the same time (2018).
-Given their interchangeability, Amgen should see significant declines in market share as Enbrel sales decrease from biosimilar and new biologic competition.
+Given its interchangeability, Amgen should see significant declines in market share as Enbrel sales decrease from biosimilar and new biologic competition.

 As for new players in the field, the list below shows only some of the new players in RA and the respective reason:

-- Eli Lilly (baricitinib + Multiple phase II drugs)
+- Eli Lilly (baricitinib + Multiple Phase II drugs)

 - Incyte (baricitinib)